DirectoryTree/Authorization/README.md

 An easy, native role / permission management system for Laravel.

-Authorization automatically adds your database permissions and roles to the `Illuminate\Auth\Access\Gate`, this means that you can utilize native laravel policies and methods for authorization.
+Authorization automatically adds your database permissions and roles to the `Illuminate\Auth\Access\Gate`, this means that you can utilize all native laravel policies and methods for authorization.

+This also means you're not walled into using this package if you decide it's not for you.

 ## Installation